-- DfE KCSiE 2021 paragraphs 105 to 113 and Annex C has been updated to further clarify about GDPR and withholding information and additional information added which makes clear about the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Para 23 to27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.

-Staff and the Chair of Governors have completed GDPR training
+- DfE KCSiE 2023 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance. - Staff and governors have completed GDPR Information Sharing training.

-Records and Monitoring (KCSiE 2021 paragraphs 71 to 72, Part Five, Annex C)
+Records and Monitoring (KCSiE 2023 paragraphs 68 to 70, Part Four, Part Five, Annex C)